Training on Irrelevant States Implies Data Augmentation: Generalization in Contextual MDPs: Related work

 \subsection{Discussion on related work}

-\citet{jiang_importance_2023} argue that generalisation in RL extends beyond representation learning, by using an example in a tabular grid-world environment.
+\citet{jiang_importance_2023} argue that generalization in RL extends beyond representation learning, by using an example in a tabular grid-world environment.
 In their environment the agent always starts in the top left corner of the grid during training, and the goal is always in the top right corner.
 During testing the agent starts in a different position in the grid-world (in their example, the lower left corner).
-They then argue that more exploration can improve generalisation to these contexts.
-According to our definitions, this is an example of generalisation to a reachable context.
+They then argue that more exploration can improve generalization to these contexts.
+According to our definitions, this is an example of generalization to a reachable context.

 They extend their intuition to non-tabular CMDPs by arguing that in certain cases two states that are unreachable from each other, can nonetheless map to similar representations inside a neural network.
-As a result, even though a state in the input space is unreachable, it can be mapped to something reachable in the latent representational space and therefore the reachable generalisation arguments apply.
-For this reason, the generalisation benefits from more exploration can go beyond representation learning.
+As a result, even though a state in the input space is unreachable, it can be mapped to something reachable in the latent representational space and therefore the reachable generalization arguments apply.
+For this reason, the generalization benefits from more exploration can go beyond representation learning.

-We follow a similar logic on generalising to reachable contexts in Appendix \ref{app:reachable}.
-However, our paper also focuses on why specifically \emph{unreachable} generalisation can benefit from training on more \emph{reachable} states.
-We argue, through the lens of implicit data augmentation, training on more of these states could encourage the agent to learn representations that generalise well to unreachable states.
-As such, we believe the generalisation benefits for unreachable contexts \emph{can} in part be attributed to a form of representation learning as well.
+Our paper introduces the distinction between reachable and unreachable generalization, allowing us to focus on the latter (more complicated) setting.
+We argue, through the lens of implicit data augmentation, training on more of these states could encourage the agent to learn representations that generalize well to unreachable states.
+As such, we believe the generalization benefits for unreachable contexts \emph{can} in part be attributed to a form of representation learning as well.
+Furthermore, by focusing on the unreachable generalization setting, we identify the issue of inaccurate learning targets, and propose our method Explore-Go to mitigate this.